Capacocha: Selection of children

 Children selected for sacrifice in capacocha ceremonies were of both sexes, and were provided to the state as tribute by local communities on a yearly basis.
 No region was exempt from the recruitment of these child sacrifices; they could come from any region of the empire.
-The male victims were no older than ten and girls could be up to age sixteen but must be a virgin when chosen; they had to be perfect, unblemished by even a freckle or scar.
+The male victims were no older than ten and girls could be up to age sixteen but must be virgin when chosen; they had to be perfect, unblemished by even a freckle or scar.
 The Inca believed that only the purest children were worthy enough to be sent to the gods, as in the afterlife they would function as the people's representatives.
 For many families it was a great honor to have one's child chosen for the ceremony, and it was often children from noble families that were sacrificed in an effort to gain political favor with the emperor.

 While the boys were immediately brought to Cuzco, the young girls, called aclla, taken for sacrifice were often entrusted to the mama-kuna, in the "House of Chosen Women" (aqlla wasi).
 Chosen for their looks, the girls stayed at this institution for an extended period of time and were taught, under the tutelage of priestesses, how to weave, sew, and prepare special ritual beverages called chicha.
 The mama-kuna women were compared to nuns by many Spanish men, as they lived celibate lives, serving the gods.
 Typically around the age of 14 the girls would be divided into three groups.
 Some girls were consecrated as priestesses and went on to raise the girls brought after them, and the prettiest were often sent as tribute to be sacrificed in state capacocha ceremonies.
 Otherwise, the girls were offered to the emperor in Cuzco as servants or concubines; or were distributed amongst the noblemen as secondary wives.

 Capacocha at Cuzco

 The capacocha sacrifice started at the capital city of Cuzco, on the order of the Sapa Inca.
 The first Sapa Inca to do this sacrifice was Pachacuti.
 During the festivities of the Capacocha in Cuzco, it was decided what type and quantity of offerings each shrine or wak'a would receive, of which the Incas maintained a clear record.
 The tributes were fed well, and those too young to eat would have their mothers with them to breastfeed.
 This was to ensure that they would be well fed and happy when they prepared to reach the gods.
 The children were paired off, girl and boy, and dressed finely like little royals.
 They were paraded around four large statues, of the Creator, the Sun God, the Moon God, and the Thunder God.
-The Sapa Inca would say to the priests then to divide the children, along with the other sacrifices, in four, for each of the four suyu regions.
+The Sapa Inca would then say to the priests to divide the children, along with the other sacrifices, in four, for each of the four suyu regions.
 He would then order the priests to make their sacrifices at their main wak'akuna.